CyrilDecostanzi/local_rag_chatbot/README.md

 -   **FAISS Issues**: Ensure compatibility by installing `faiss-cpu` compatible with your OS and Python version.
 -   **LLM Issues**: Confirm you've successfully pulled your model via `ollama pull your_model_name`.

+---

+## 📜 License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.